 The Title IX Coordinator (or designee) will be responsible for coordinating the hearing process.
 The Decision Maker shall be responsible for conducting the hearing.
-The duties of the Title IX Coordinator will include: scheduling the hearing; notifying the parties, advisors, and witnesses of the hearing; ensuring that the trained Decision Maker is provided with appropriate materials including a copy of the final investigative report and any exhibits; coordinator will also act as liaison between the parties and the Decision Maker on procedural matters.
+The duties of the Title IX Coordinator will include: scheduling the hearing; notifying the parties, advisors, and witnesses of the hearing; ensuring that the trained Decision Maker is provided with appropriate materials including a copy of the final investigative report and any exhibits; coordinating videoconferencing (if necessary); and securing a location for the hearing.
+The Title IX Coordinator will also act as liaison between the parties and the Decision Maker on procedural matters.
 A hearing is conducted in private.
 If a Respondent or Complainant has a good faith belief that the individual selected as the Decision Maker has a specific bias or conflict of interest, they may file a request with the Title IX Coordinator (or in instances where the Title IX Coordinator is serving as the Decision Maker, the request shall be directed to the individual selected as the designee in Step 1 - Investigation) for a replacement within two (2) calendar days of being notified of the Decision Maker's identity.
 The Title IX Coordinator (or designee) shall review the request and make a decision in no more than three (3) calendar days either granting the request or providing reasons for denying the request.
 All procedural questions are subject to the final decision of the Decision Maker.